phonedude/cs533-f23/assignments/Arcand/3/README.md

 The README.md helps explain the assignment and provide documentation. website_list.txt is a list of the 100 unique, random websites from Mozilla's Top 500 Sites I was assigned excluding sites that give errors.

+Instruction 0: The report will primarily contain a giant table summarizing the 100 sites:
 Here is my table.

 | Termination Status Codes | For each site, the number of different cookies that are set. | How many cookies set HttpOnly? | How many cookies set Secure? | How many cookies set SameSite? | How many are Strict? | How many are Lax? | How many are None? | How many cookies set a Path? | How many of those are values other than "/"? | Min number of cookies | Max number of cookies | Mean number of cookies | Median number of cookies |